MWDelaney/sage-wp-nav-submenu/README.md

 ) );
 ```

-If you want to include the parent/root element in the menu, you can pass in a “show_parent” => true parameter to display the root level item.
+If you want to include the parent/root element in the menu, you can pass in a `"show_parent" => true` parameter to display the root level item.

 ```php
 wp_nav_menu( array(